finos/glue/docs/Proposition_Order_Transaction/Portfolio_Type.md

 ## Data Dictionary - Entity Table: Portfolio_Type

+This is a lookup table for the Portfolio type_id column in the table Portfolio.
 There are four types of portfolios: Real, Simulated, Source, External.
 Wealth managers may want to create an investment proposition / proposal in order to simulate trades and investigate the impact upon their client portfolios.
 In such case, the engine copies the existing portfolio (called Source portfolio) and create a Simulated portfolio.
 Changes are then applied on the Simulated portfolio and compared with the Source portfolio.